corda/confidential-identities/README.md

 The initiating node will generate a `ChallengeResponse` that is sent to the counter-party.
 The counter-party creates a new key pair for an external ID given by a `UUID`.
 Alternatively, a node can provide the owning key for confidential identity that will be registered in the `IdentityService`.
+The counter-party will generate an additional ``ChallengeResponse`` parameter which is then concatenated with the first and signed over to prevent signing over a malicious transaction.

 After node requests a new confidential key, the counter-party sends back the `SignedKeyForAccount` object that wraps the confidential identity `PublicKey` and a serialized and signed version of the `ChallengeResponse`.
 The signing key and challenge response are verified before registering the mapping in the `IdentityService`.

-### ShareKeyFlow

-The inverse of `RequestKeyFlow` where the initiating node generates the `SignedKeyForAccount` and shares this with the flow counter-party who then registers `PublicKey` to `CordaX500Name` in their `IdentityService`.

 ### SyncKeyMappingsFlow